challenai/depict/docs/update/state.md

 # State Driven

-Depict provides an `update` hook for you to control the graphs by states. you describe the different states that related to your ShadowElements, then control your graph in  your customed `update` functions.
+Depict provides an `update` hook that allows you to control your graphs using states.
+You define the different states related to your **ShadowElements**, and then use custom `update` functions to control the graph's behavior based on those states.

-You can store your state in a `plain Javascript object`,
+You can store your state in a **plain JavaScript object**,
-then refer this state in your `update` function.
+and refer to this state inside your `update` function to manage the graph's dynamic behavior.

 ## Example: Control the rectangle width by interval